 If you’re looking for other festivities or events that happen during the time of the midnight sun, you’re in luck.

 The Midnight Sun Run occurs yearly in June in the Laugardalur valley.
-This is a once in a lifetime opportunity to run through the night while still bathed in sunlight.
-You can choose to partake in a 5km or 10km run, or go for a half marathon.
+This is a once-in-a-lifetime opportunity to run through the night while still bathed in sunlight.
+You can choose to partake in a 5-kilometers or a 10-kilometer run or dare go for a half marathon.

-The Secret Solstice Festival is another event that happens in the summer.
-This unique music and cultural festival includes special events like a rave in a glacier cave!
+The Secret Solstice Festival is another event that happens in the summer, as the name might suggest.
+This unique music and cultural festival include special events like a rave in a glacier cave!

 For visitors who would rather enjoy some quiet and relaxation in nature, experiencing the beauty of Iceland during the midnight sun is much easier.
 Head to one of the many thermal swimming pools or hot springs to take a dip at any time of day.

-Iceland’s midnight sun is a natural phenomenon that draws people from across the globe.
 Is the midnight sun one of your must-sees for your trip to Iceland?
 Or maybe you’ve already seen Iceland’s midnight sun?
 Was it one of the reasons you chose to visit Iceland in the summer months?
-Tell us your experiences in the comments below!

 Guide to Iceland | The Story of the Leading Travel Agency of Iceland

 Mountains in Iceland